aws-samples/route-optimization-accelerator/README.md

 - [Getting started](./packages/infra-app/README.md) - To deploy the accelerator in your AWS Account
 - [Detailed documentation](./docs/README.md) - To get more details about this project
+- [Developer guide](./docs/dev/README.md) - In case you'd like to extend this accelerator

 ---